aidos-lab/aidos-lab.github.io/content/contact.md

 Since the group is still starting to establish itself, you have the unique opportunity to truly shape and influence things here.

-While there is a lot of value in such endeavours, most of our projects are not leader-board science in that they do not have the explicit goal of beating all state-of-the-art methods.
+While there is a lot of value in such endeavors, most of our projects are not leader-board science in that they do not have the explicit goal of beating all state-of-the-art methods.
 That is *not* to say that we are not interested in producing relevant methods or that leader-board